Raidriar796/Resonite-On-Steam-Deck/README.md

   - Upscaling won't work if this is enabled, but you can use it as an upscaling toggle of sorts

 *Graphics < Rendering Quality*
-- Per Pixel Lights (Synced) - 4
+- Per Pixel Lights - 4
-- Shadow Cascades (Synced) - None
+- Shadow Cascades - None
-- Shadow Resolution (Synced) - Low
+- Shadow Resolution - Low
-- Shadow Distance (Synced) - 64.00
+- Shadow Distance - 64.00
-- Skin Weights (Synced) - Two Bones
+- Skin Weights - Two Bones

 *Graphics < Desktop Render Settings*
 - Field of view - 70